cnluokun/cnluokun.github.io/_posts/2014-12-12-rtsetse-intro.md

 tags: R
 ---

-In this post I introduce newly developed R code to simulate tsetse fly populations being developed for the [Liverpool School for Tropical Medicine](http://www.lstmed.ac.uk/) starting in 2014.
-I will outline some background here and point you to the code and user interface that are under development.
+In this post I introduce [R code to simulate tsetse](https://github.com/AndySouth/rtsetse) fly populations I'm developing for the [Liverpool School for Tropical Medicine](http://www.lstmed.ac.uk/) starting in 2014.
+I will outline some background and point you to the code and user interface that are under development.
 In subsequent posts I'll cover particular aspects of implementation.

 African sleeping sickness is a serious disease caused by a trypanosome parasite transmitted by tsetse flies.
 Tsetse flies are themselves interesting as they feed entirely on blood, don't have aquatic larvae and females produce a small number of larvae one at a time.
 Three common options for controlling tsetse flies and the disease are aerial spraying, treating cattle with insecticides and putting out small baited traps (somewhat like a handkerchief).

-Glyn Vale and [Steve Torr](http://www.lstmed.ac.uk/research/departments/staff-profiles/steve-torr/) are leading researchers in the development of baits for controlling tsetse flies.
+Glyn Vale and [Steve Torr](http://www.lstmed.ac.uk/research/departments/staff-profiles/steve-torr/) have lead the development of baits for controlling tsetse flies.
 Over the past 10 years they have developed a series of Excel based [decision tools](http://www.tsetse.org/tools/index.html) for tsetse control.
 Now the Bill & Melinda Gates Foundation are funding the update of one of these tools in collaboration with Mike Lehane and Ian Hastings at LSTM.

 I was tasked with creating a spatial, age and sex structured simulation of tsetse fly populations in R based upon [Hat-trick](http://www.tsetse.org/trick/index.html), the most recent and detailed of these Excel tools.
 Hat-Trick consists of around 10 Excel workbooks linked by VBA code.
 Some workbooks have tens of worksheets and the longest sheet has 20,000 rows.
 Hat-trick steps the user through a series of detailed modelling steps with plenty of documentation.
 The amount of detail inevitably makes the model very complicated.
 The aim of developing the replacement in R was to develop something that was more robust, transparent and reproducible.

-We decided to split the task in two.
+We split the task in two.

 1. Population simulation
 2. User interface(s)